-The CV52001 OCV Breather Assembly Filter used in vehicles with the Cummins ISB6.7L engines.
+The CV52001 OCV Breather Assembly Filter is used in vehicles with the Cummins ISB6.7L engines.

 What is the CCV Filter Change Interval for Ram 6.7 Cummins?

 This Fleetguard CV52001 - CUMMINS: OCV / Crankcase Ventilation Kit / Breather Assembly is the one used on the Cummins ISB Engines.
-Because the Cummins 6.7L Crankcase Vent Filter breather tube is location is next to the turbo inlet, we recommend shorter change intervals.
-A quicker change interval of the FLEETGUARD Crank Case Vent Filter CV52001 will help minimize oil vapor coating the turbo compressor wheel, air inlet passageways, and intercooler.
+Because the Cummins 6.7L Crankcase Vent Filter breather tube is located next to the turbo inlet, we recommend shorter change intervals.
+A quicker change interval of the FLEETGUARD Crankcase Vent Filter CV52001 will help minimize oil vapor coating the turbo compressor wheel, air inlet passageways, and intercooler.

 Chrysler recommends the Dodge Ram trucks with the 6.7L Cummins Crankcase Ventilation Filter replacement interval when a message is displayed on your overhead console alerts you that the Crankcase Vent Filter is now clogged.